Explore Our Curriculum

 • English 7

-In this course, students continue to develop critical language and thinking skills in the context of American literature.
-Readings are selected to complement the study of American history.
-Language skills, including vocabulary, spelling, and grammar, are taught contextually throughout the course.
+In this course, students explore the impact of social norms on character and thematic development.
+Each unit looks at the role of various conflicts and essential questions.
+Students make connections between the characters in the books and their own lives.
+How can we help to bring positive change to our communities?
+When are we brave?
+Language skills, including vocabulary and sentence structure, are taught contextually throughout the course.
 Focusing on skills of interpretation and persuasion, students build on their work with critical paragraphs and short essays.
-Students are guided through the writing process; drafting, revision, and editing are emphasized in formal writing assignments.
+Students are guided through the writing process; drafting, revising, and editing are emphasized in formal writing assignments.
 Response journals and discussions encourage individual voice and reflection.

 • Flygirl